 The company is obligated to verify the identity of each individual who has registered in the company's system and opened an account.
 Therefore, as part of the Company's obligation to prevent applicable money laundering and comply with the relevant laws, the Company asks customers to provide certain verification documents (typically including but not limited to identification cards or passport proof of residence, such as recent utility bills and proof of payment method from customer).
-In addition, the company monitors the composition of the customer's economic profile to ensure that sufficient understanding of the customer's business activities and funding sources are obtained, the customer's investmentobjectives are understood, and relevant trading knowledge and experience are recognised.
+In addition, the company monitors the composition of the customer's economic profile to ensure that sufficient understanding of the customer's business activities and funding sources are obtained, the customer's investment objectives are understood, and relevant trading knowledge and experience are recognized.
 However, it is important that the company's customers adhere to the company's principles and standards.
-Above all, the following principles are considered part of the customeridentification process.
+Above all, the following principles are considered part of the customer identification process.

 - Collection of information

 - Ask the user to upload Evidence

 The Company maintains a record of transactions for at least 5 years after the end of the contractual relationship with the customer and trains its employees to recognize suspicious transactions to fulfill all reporting obligations.

 The Company has the right to refuse to process the transfer of funds at any stage, if it is determined that it is in any way related to criminal activity or money laundering and is obligated to report all suspicious transactions and comply where it is forbidden to inform the customer of the transaction.
 This will be Reported as suspicious account activity.
 Account misuse can lead to criminal charges.

 For any further queries and clarifications in relation to the Company’s AML policy and procedures please address to email@example.com